anushka-shirke/Bank-Marketing-Campaign-Analysis/README.md

  -duration:  Last contact duration (in seconds)

- -campaign:  Numberofcontacts performed during this campaign (for the current client)
+ -campaign:  Number of contacts performed during this campaign (for the current client)

- -pdays:  Numberofdayssince the client was last contacted (999 means the client was not previously contacted)
+ -pdays:  Number of days since the client was last contacted (999 means the client was not previously contacted)

  -previous:  Number of contacts performed before this campaign